fitellez/pruebatypescript/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `Authentication`

+Firebase Authentication Module is used to login and register

 ### `Log in`

-To login the credentials are next
+To login the credentials are next:

-*Email: prueba@prueba.com
+- email: prueba@prueba.com
-*Password: qwerty
+- password: qwerty

+### `Register`

+You can register to start session, the parameters are:

+- Email
+- Password

 ### `npm run build`